thomasvilches/Third_strain/README.md

 - type: either "baselone" or "fast". "fast" makes multiplies the vaccination rate by "proportion".
 - proportion: if "fast", the vaccination rate is multiplied by this number.

-One can find the state of interest in "scen.jl".
+One can find the state of interest in "scen_TXnFL.jl".

 ```
 include("scen_TXFL.jl")